Anori logo

 Access to sites

 Anori doesn't have access to any sites by default.
 However, Anori may request access to sites if this is required for widget to function.
 Examples of such widgets are RSS widgets and embedded page widget.
 You will be asked to grant missing permissions after adding such a widget to a folder.
-Until then, Anori doesn't have access to any sites.

 Required permissions